KT Dunn is a lifelong resident of the Midwest who enjoys researching and exploring landmarks of historic significance.

 We entered the parking area at Elvis Presley’s Memphis across the street from the mansion.
 This large complex opened in 2017 and includes a ticketing center, exhibits, and an entertainment venue.
 Although several levels of tour tickets are available online, we bought ours when we arrived, opting for the basic tour of the house and the two airplanes on display at the exhibit complex.
 Shuttle buses run every 15 minutes from the complex to the mansion.

 On this winter weekday following the annual birthday celebration, the crowd was light.
 We proceeded directly from the ticket window to the boarding area and joined the next tour group.
-Before boarding the shuttle, we were issued headphones and iPads loaded with self-tour information narrated by actor John Stamos and Lisa Marie Presley.
-And in no time, we were motoring through the gates of Graceland Mansion and up the driveway.
+Before boarding the shuttle, we were issued headphones and iPads loaded with self-tour information narrated by John Stamos and Lisa Marie Presley.
+In no time, we were motoring through the gates of Graceland Mansion and up the driveway.

 Stepping Through That Front Door…